wilofice/dahomey/doc/tor.md

 network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

-## 1. Run Dahomey Core behind a Tor proxy
+## 1. Run Danxome Core behind a Tor proxy

-The first step is running Dahomey Core behind a Tor proxy.
+The first step is running Danxome Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy